Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 and since calls can both be inline values and statements, a `return` will always greedily take them in as argument if in doubt.

-This can only happen if you **both** 1.
-You use return with no value specified, 2.
-You follow up a return with a statement in the same code block/scope.
+This can only happen if you **both** 1. use return with no value specified, 2. follow up a return with a statement in the same code block/scope.

 Please note the second step is *inherently nonsensical*, since